 Upon re-entry, a member is no longer eligible to participate in the DROP and will be required to make contributions of 7% of compensation.
 If the member remains active for at least two years following re-entry and retires, or if the member terminates due to death or disability at any time following re-entry, the member's benefit upon retirement will be based on creditable service and Plan provisions in effect at retirement.
-If the member terminates other than due to death or disability within two years following re-entry, the member's benefit upon retirement will be equal to the member's benefit at the time of entry into DROP plus any benefit accruals since re-entry.
+If the member terminates other than due to death or disability within two years following re-entry, the member's benefit at the time of entry into DROP plus any benefit accruals since re-entry.
 Additional benefit accruals will be based on the member's Average Annual Compensation earned while in DROP and Plan provisions in effect at retirement.